45 Lab Metrics You Need to Track [Download the Full List]

 Accuracy and Precision

-Accuracy and precision get easily mixed up, but there is an important difference between them.
+Accuracy and precision are often confused, but there is an important difference between them.

-Accuracy refers to how close the test results are to the true value, whereas precision refers to how repeatable the results are.
+Accuracy refers to how close the test results are to the actual value, whereas precision refers to how repeatable the results are.
 Here’s an illustration of the differences using a dartboard:

 Both accuracy and precision are critical for ensuring the reliability of lab tests.